page title icon Don’t Run From Conflict and Obstacles

 To achieve anything that is worthwhile, you have to face conflict and overcome obstacles.
 This is something you have to accept and be okay with so you can push through.

-I’ve been trying to train myself to change the way I look at conflict and obstacles.
+I’ve been trying to train myself to change the way I look at conflict, confrontation, and obstacles.
 It can be a very good thing…but I don’t mean a fun thing.
 Good, as in, it will push you out of your comfort zone to where you will see and feel personal growth.

 Ever since I started the Morning Upgrade, I’ve had to work through a number of obstacles and push myself out of my comfort zone.
-Even now, there are a lot of open loops in my life (personally and professionally), and I can feel self-sabotage creeping in.
+Even now, there are a lot of open loops (personally and professionally), and I can feel self-sabotage creeping in.
 But then I remind myself that I believe in what I’m working on and where I’m heading, so just keep…pushing…forward.

 This too shall pass.

-Don’t Run – Push Forward
+Don’t Run From Conflict And Obstacles – Push Forward

 Key Takeaways:

 • Life is hard.
-It’s either going to be hard to build the life you want, or hard to look back with regrets.
+It’s either going to be hard to build the life you want or hard to look back with regrets.
 So go for your goals.

 • Get up every day and take action.